 - Wines and winemakers on Vancouver Island

-Source: own research on site for "Slovenia travel destinations for wine lovers".
-In any case, we would like to thank Best Press Story for supporting this trip.
-However, our opinion remains our own as always.
+Source: On-site research for “Slovenia Wine Lover Destinations”.
+We definitely want to thank Best Press Story for supporting this trip.
+However, as always, our opinion remains our own.

 Photos: © Copyright Monika Fuchs, TravelWorldOnline